More

 5. Communication of the Compliance Program

 The success of a compliance program depends largely on opening the line of communication.
-A compliance program should allow employees to report violations and anonymously address ethical issues.
+A compliance program should be integrated into your employee management app or system and allow employees to report violations and anonymously address ethical issues.
 Establishing a path of communication between the compliance function and the employees is critical to ensuring incidents get reported and can be avoided in the future.
 Organizations should also conduct training programs to improve accountability for ethical behavior through regular training and performance assessments.

 6. Corrective Action